-This is an old photograph that I had taken and someone spilled liquid on.
+This is an old photograph of an oil painting of mine commissioned by Tammy that I had taken and someone spilled liquid on.
 I did my best to clean it up in Photoshop but the colors and details are so altered there wasn’t a lot that I could do to restore it.
 I thought that you might like to see it anyway.

 Time moved like an endless summer while I finished Tammy’s commissioned portrait and tried to keep thoughts about Buddy from taking over and affecting my focus.
 I wanted this canvas to be sunny and happy; one that Tammy would view daily with a feeling of pride that matched her devotion as a mother.
 From the top left to the right: Gwen, Jackie, then Tina, and Tammila Georgette.
 Tammy’s hands are holding the bouquet.

 Gwen had her mom’s calm determined steadfastness while Jackie was shy with all of her mother’s sweetness and vulnerability.
 Tammy said more than once that Tina was the most like her and that’s why they locked horns so often.
 Tina also played the guitar and was a tiny bit mischievous, a trait that I saw in Tammy when she shared stories about her life.
 George Jones adopted the three older girls but Georgette, as she was called was his natural daughter with Tammy.
 She was a little extroverted attention loving bomb who loved to show me her latest acrobatic moves while I photographed her.
 I say was because I have not seen these girls in many years.
 I do hope that they are all well and happy.
 Of course you know that Tammy died and I still have an unfinished portrait of her that I cannot bring myself to complete.